nicklansley/nick-stable-diffusion/README.md

 - NEW: Drag and drop an image into a box in the Advanced page to use it as the input image for the prompt.
 - docker compose volumes can be adjusted to save the pretrained image model, caches and output library of images on a disk outside of Docker.
-- NEW: Manipulate images you have already created that reside in the library.
+- Manipulate images you have already created that reside in the library.
 Click on an image in the library and a new advanced page will open in a new tab with all the settings (seed, ddim_steps, scale, image link etc) used to create that image, so you can easily make variations by adjusting the controls.
-- NEW: (Advanced Page) Link to any image on the web and use that for the input image to the AI.
+- Advanced Page: Link to any image on the web and use that for the input image to the AI.
 You can adjust how much the image can be changed from 0.01% (no change) to 100% (no original image).
 You can also choose any image in the library folder on your machine (just move it there if necessary).
 The only condition is that the image can be retrieved without login and the website at the far end won't mind Python's urllib library pulling the image.
 Images are resized internally to 512x512px without affecting the original image's aspect ratio (black bands will appear on the top/bottom or left/right side of the longer edge to make it square).
 This aids the AI as it is finicky about sizes and size ratios.
+- NEW: Enhance and rescale images using latest GPFGAN AI processing including face restoration, performed from Library page.
 - The 'advanced.html' page gives you creative access to use input images, lock in the seed value, image size, DDIM Steps, Scale and Downsampling Factor.
 Bear in mind some settings can cause errors on the backend, so watch the backend server logs should your request disappear from the queue almost immediately with no results.